 The caribou has graced Canada’s 25-cent coin for nearly 80 years, dating back to 1936, when a change of sovereigns prompted the Canadian government to alter its coins’ reverse designs as well.

-According to representatives from the Royal Canadian Mint, the caribou design created by Canadian artist Emanuel Hahn was first used in 1937.
-It has since been temporarily changed for other commemorations, including that of Canada’s centennial in 1967; for the centennial of the North West Mounted Police in 1973; for Canada’s 125th birthday in 1992; for the Millennium coin program in 1999 and 2000; and for Canada Day in 2002.
+The caribou design created by Canadian artist Emanuel Hahn was first used in 1937.
+It has since been temporarily changed for other commemorations, including those for Canada’s centennial in 1967; the North-West Mounted Police’s centennial in 1973; Canada’s 125th birthday in 1992; the Millennium coin program in 1999 and 2000; and Canada Day in 2002.

 In 2013, Tennant also designed a one-kilogram Fine silver coin featuring the caribou.
-This coin, which depicts a male and female caribou standing against the backdrop of the Canadian Arctic, has a limited mintage of 500, a face value of $250 and a 102.1-mm diameter.
+This coin, which depicts a male and female caribou standing against the backdrop of the Canadian Arctic, has a limited mintage of 500 pieces, a face value of $250 and a 102.1-millimetre diameter.

-A one-kilogram pure gold coin – this with a a limited mintage of 20, a face value of $2,500 and a diameter of 101.6 mm – was also designed by Tennant and released by the Mint.
+A one-kilogram pure gold coin – this with a limited mintage of 20 pieces, a face value of $2,500 and a diameter of 101.6 millimetres – also features a design by Tennant.

-Also in 2013, the Mint released a $10 Fine silver coin depicting a male caribou set against the rugged terrain of the Canadian North.
-This coin has a weight of 15.87 grams, a 34-mm diameter and a mintage of 40,000.
+Also in 2013, the Mint released a $10 Fine silver coin depicting a male caribou set against the rugged terrain of the Canadian north.
+This coin has a weight of 15.87 grams, a 34-millimetre diameter and a mintage of 40,000 pieces.

-Lastly, in 2013, the Mint also issued a $5 pure gold coin.
-This coin, also designed by Leduc, displays a portrait of the neck, face, and antlers of a male caribou.
-It has a mintage of 4,000, a weight of 3.13 grams and a 16-mm diameter.
+Lastly, in 2013, the Mint issued a $5 pure gold coin also designed by Leduc.
+It displays a portrait of the neck, face and antlers of a male caribou.
+It has a mintage of 4,000 pieces, a weight of 3.13 grams and a 16-millimetre diameter.